uclaacm/teach-la-go-backend/README.md

 We keep our code for handlers in the `db` folder.
 Each file name describes the class of handlers and associated database types it deals with.
 For example, `db/program.go` contains the definition for the `Program` type and all handlers that work with it.

 If you have any code that extends functionality of an existing package -- say, `pkg` -- place it in another folder `pkgext`.
 You can take a look at `httpext` for an example of this.

-## Didn't answer your question?

-If you're on the TeachLA Slack, feel free to @leo with any questions or shoot a message off to the #go-backend channel.

-If you're not on our Slack, feel free to shoot an email off to @krashanoff on GitHub.